 The min assignment of plants should be 0.

-Move the slider next to Maximize total plant allocations to 10 to prioritize this objective.
+Move the slider next to Maximize total plant allocation over all plants to 10 to prioritize this objective.

 All plant allocations must be integerin the Suggestions box.
 Add this to your model.

-for each plant, allocation is less than or equal to Capacityin the Suggestions box.
+for each plants, allocation is less than or equal to Capacityin the Suggestions box.
 Add this to your model.

 for each customerDemand, total allocation of plants (such that plants Product is customerDemand) is less than or equal to Demandin the Suggestions.
 Add this to your model.

-Make sure that the objectives and constraints are the same as the following image, then click Run model.
+Make sure that the objectives and constraints are the same as the following image, then click Run.

 Let’s look at the data.
 The primary goal with your optimization is to meet demand because you prioritized that objective by moving the slider to 10.

 You know that demand is 100 for hand sanitizer and 120 for masks.
 You also know that there are two plants that have high cost (3).
 You want to limit allocating masks and hand sanitizer from those plants as much as possible.